 Cast Iron washbacks

 During the 19th and 20th century, distillieries looked for alternatives to the wood, primarily due to the additional cleaning, but also because wood has a limited lifespan.
-Their solution at the time was to uise cast iron.
-Alt-A-Bhainne is a distillery that still uses washbacks made of cast iron.
+Their solution at the time was to use cast iron.
+Washbacks made of cast iron are increasingly rare, though.

 Stainless Steel washbacks